 The Nestlé Rural Development Framework helps us to identify the needs of farmers and farming communities and, therefore, to target our investments better.

-By 2015 – Put baseline assessments in place in 21 countries of key importance to our business that show pronounced social need to guide us in aligning our own activities with the priorities of local communities.
+By 2015 – Continue to establish baseline assessments in the countries of key importance to our business that show pronounced social need to guide us in aligning our own activities with the priorities of local communities.

-The Rural Development Framework was created to bring all our rural development activities together, the Framework – supported by our Rural Development Commitment – is composed of three pillars underpinned by alignment, collaboration and advocacy: successful farmers; productive and respected workers; and prospering communities.
+Created to bring all our rural development activities together, the framework – supported by our Rural Development Commitment – is composed of three pillars underpinned by alignment, collaboration and advocacy: successful farmers; productive and respected workers; and prospering communities.